CitiesSkylinesMods/DocumentationWiki/Writerside/topics/How-to-remove-workshop-networks.md

 > Use this solution if you are planning to remove certain networks from a city that still loads.

 * Subscribe and enable [Loading Screen Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2731207699) (LSM)
-    * Make sure it's "Sharing" options are all enabled to minimise RAM consumption while loading
+    * Make sure it's "Sharing" options are all enabled to minimize RAM consumption while loading
 * Subscribe and enable [RON, the network replacer](https://steamcommunity.com/sharedfiles/filedetails/?id=2405917899) (
   RON) mod.
     * If you want to replace **Network Extensions 2** (NExt2) mod with normal roads,